cakwok/Deep-Network/README.md

 By feeding MNIST Digits dataset and let the machine learn what are digits and letters, the model is then able to recognise my own arabic numbers and greek letter handwrittings after this training.<br><br>
 The above process is good to see if the model is working.
 However, the model could perform much better accuracy with tunning.
 Therefore, in the second part of the project, I would be showing performance analysis of the model, and result of much better accuracy after tunning.

 The left hand side of the below capture shows my handwrittings raw.
 At right upper corner, we can see the from the value of "prediction", which shows what machine has learnt and able to tell the digits of my handwritting.
-We can see generally, it learnt well before tunning.
-Some numbers are misclassified though, but still a close prediction with alike features.
+We can see generally, it learnt well before tunning, 7 out of 10 writtings were classified correctly, so 70% accuracy.
+Having said that, for those numbers which are misclassified, they are still a close prediction with alike features.
 ![image](https://user-images.githubusercontent.com/21034990/176381947-5a45a6b7-511a-4099-8e65-5be10de0ca08.png)

 Main codes